Download our Community Engagement Tools

 To combat the punitive reforms proposed, the answers may be hidden in plain sight within MAEP. (more…)

-The 2018 MS Legislative Session has begun and we are confronted with the remnants of last year’s session.
-Specifically, we are moving into 2018 with the uneasy feeling that MAEP has remained on the table along with: alternative …
+Stakeholders: The 2018 MS Legislative Session has begun and we are confronted with the remnants of last year’s session.
+Specifically, we are moving into 2018 with the uneasy feeling…

 Southern Echo & The Delta Catalyst Roundtable submitted our comments and concerns to the Mississippi Department of Education on their Every Student Succeeds Act Draft Plan.
 We completed the MDE ESSA Online Public Comment Survey.
 We would like to thank all of the organizations and community people who helped to put all of our concerns and comments into a document to send to MDE.
 Below you can find our submission to MDE including links to supporting data and research.